At the Project:

 continue to fly.

-- Different songbird species have different timing and patterns of molts, and
+- Different songbird species have different timing and patterns of molts, and some

-some species molt more than once a year.
+species molt more than once a year.

 - Molting is "expensive" for songbirds.
-Replacing old feathers with new takes
+Replacing old feathers with new takes lots

-some feathers are missing or only partly regrown.
+feathers are missing or only partly regrown.

 - Because it does demand lots of energy to grow new feathers most birds molt

-- Adult Tree Swallows have one complete molt that starts when nestling is
+- Adult Tree Swallows have one complete molt that starts when nestling is almost

 - Juvenile Tree Swallows also have a complete molt that starts soon after they

-plumage.
+brownish SY plumage.
 (See Sexing and Aging for more on this subject).